-1.3 The purpose of the data processing is the online presentation of the association its services as well as the interaction with communication partners.
+1.4 The purpose of the data processing is the online presentation of the association its services as well as the interaction with communication partners.
 No change in this purpose is planned.

 2. Study applicants und users of the preliminary review documentation

 2.1 The purpose of the data processing is the review of your application as preliminary review for the admission to a university.
 In order to continuously improve our services, we use your e-mail address to invite you to anonymous surveys.
 No change in this purpose is planned.

 2.3 If you decide for the preliminary review procedures provided by uni-assist, application data and application documents will be transmitted to the university specified by you.
 Recipients of data may include bank banks and financial institutions for the processing of payments in each application process.
 Public authorities and offices may receive data within the scope of their duties, insofar as we are obligated or entitled to transmit data.
 We also use processors by means of service agreements to perform services, in particular to provide, maintain and support IT systems.